pat/thinking-sphinx/v4/geosearching.md

 has latitude, longitude
 {% endhighlight %}

+You can name your attributes to be whatever you like - Thinking Sphinx will automatically use them if they're called latitude, longitude, lat or lng.

 Keep in mind, though, that Sphinx needs these values to be **floats**, and tracking positions by **radians** instead of degrees.

-If this isn't the case in your own database (which isn't a surprise - most people store the values as degrees), then you'll need to manually convert columns for the attributes:
+#### Real-time Indices

+For real-time indices, if you're using degrees in your database you'll want to have the conversion to radians happening in your model:

+{% highlight ruby %}
+def latitude_in_radians
+  Math::PI * latitude / 180.0
+end

+def longitude_in_radians
+  Math::PI * longitude / 180.0
+end
+{% endhighlight %}

+And then use these methods in your index definition:

+{% highlight ruby %}
+has latitude_in_radians, as: :latitude, type: :float has longitude_in_radians, as: :longitude, type: :float
+{% endhighlight %}

+#### SQL-backed Indices

+For SQL-backed indices, you can have the degrees-to-radians conversion take place in your index definition instead:

 {% highlight ruby %}
 has "RADIANS(latitude)",  :as => :latitude,  :type => :float